leap-stc/leap-stc.github.io/docs/data/data_locations.md

 - **Do not put sensitive information (passwords, keys, personal data) into these buckets!**
 - **When writing to buckets only ever write to your personal folder!** Your personal folder is a combination of the bucketname and your github username (e.g. \`gs://leap-persistent/funky-user/').

+GCS is great if:
+\- You want to move data from your Jupyter-Hub home directory to the cloud.
+\- You don't need the data to be accessed outside of the Jupyter-Hub.
+\- This data is a work-in-progress and might be regenerated or modified.

 ## Open Storage Network (OSN) Pod

 The [Open Storage Network](https://www.openstoragenetwork.org/) is a federally funded distributed cloud storage for the research community.
 LEAP has a ~1 petabyte allocation on OSN, which is divided into projects and buckets.
 Projects are used to give additional users access to the Coldfront Admin Console, whereas buckets are how storage is administered up on the Pod.
 A project can have multiple buckets.